VibhavSinha04/Color-game/README.md

 # Color-game

-A simple color guessing game made using HTML and CSS only.
+A simple color guessing game made using HTML, CSS and JavaScript.